Winster Market House

 Wherever possible the old materials were used, and the original lines of the building were followed.
 The total cost of restoration was about £165.
 Winster Market House was one of the earliest buildings to be taken into the care of the then recently formed National Trust, and the first property to be acquired in the Peak District.

-Little but this Market House now remains of the original thriving and prosperous market town.
-However, some of it’s elderly residents can still recall the annual cattle markets held before the First World War, when sheep were herded along Pump Lane, and cattle and horses were sold in front of the Miner’s Standard public house.
+The Market House is part of the remains that show evidence of the original thriving and prosperous market town.
+However, some of the older generation in the town can still recall the annual cattle markets held before the First World War, when sheep were herded along Pump Lane, and cattle and horses were sold in front of the Miner’s Standard public house.

-Winster still does host its own special events, however.
-There is still a market and fair held every May, there is a Carnival Wakes Week in June featuring Winster’s own Morris men, and on Shrove Tuesday every year there is a pancake race along the main street.
+Winster still hosts its own special events.
+There is still a market and fair held every May and a Carnival Wakes Week in June featuring Winster’s own Morris men, and on Shrove Tuesday every year there is a pancake race along the main street.
 The village has other interesting features too, including the Old Hall with its pilasters and balustraded parapet built with stone from Darley Dale, and there are at least sixty other listed buildings (although few are earlier than eighteenth century).

 The building is listed by Heritage England for its statutory recognition of its built heritage importance, click here to find out more.